+Mar ks CO

+Q 1 Complete the Abbreviations

+1. IRR

+2. CUF 5 CO1

+3. CERC 3 COI

+4. DSM

+5. KW

-Mar ks СО Q 1 Complete the Abbreviations 1.
-IRR 2.
-CUF 3.
-CERC 4.
-DSM 5.
-KW 5 CO1 Q2 On which factors wind power depends upon?
-5 CO1 Q3 What are the financial instruments available that help us to finance green energy project?
-5 CO1 Q4 Name 5 units of energy.
-5 CO1 Q5 Name any 5 methods which Utilities can adopt to achieve Load Management 5 CO2 Q6 What are the types of solar radiation that are useful to generate Solar Energy?
+Q2 On which factors wind power depends upon?
+5 CO1

+Q3 What are the financial instruments available that help us to finance green energy project?
+5 CO1

+Q4 Name 5 units of energy.
+5 CO1

+Q5 Name some prominent companies working in Green Energy segment.
+5 CO2

+Q6 What are the types of solar radiation that are useful to generate Solar Energy?
 5 CO2